-In recent years, tremendous advances in molecular biology and diagnostic technologies have provided new insights into cellular physiology and the mechanisms of human disease.
-The translation of these advances into a better understanding of human pathophysiology requires a unique set of skills.
-The skills and knowledge required for translational research and clinical investigation differ from the techniques of outcomes research and epidemiology taught through schools of public health.
+Recent advances in molecular biology and diagnostic technologies have provided new insights into cellular physiology and human disease mechanisms.
+Translating these advances into a better understanding of human pathophysiology requires a unique set of skills.
+The skills and knowledge necessary for translational research and clinical investigation differ from the techniques of outcomes research and epidemiology taught through schools of public health.

-Vanderbilt Medical Center has been a leader in the training of clinical investigators for a number of years.
-In 1996 the Clinical Research Task Force recommended the development of a Master’s program in clinical investigation to build upon Vanderbilt’s legacy for training clinical investigators.
-The Master of Science in Clinical Investigation (MSCI) Program was approved by the Executive Faculty of Vanderbilt University School of Medicine in 1999.
-The initiative was led by Dr. Nancy J. Brown and Dr. Thomas A. Hazinski.
+Vanderbilt University School of Medicine and Medical Center have been leaders in clinical investigators’ training for several years.
+In 1996, the Clinical Research Task Force recommended developing a Master’s program in clinical investigation to build upon Vanderbilt’s legacy for training clinical investigators.
+As a result, the Executive Faculty approved the Master of Science in Clinical Investigation (MSCI) Program of Vanderbilt University School of Medicine in 1999.
+Dr. Nancy J. Brown and Dr. Thomas A. Hazinski led the initiative.

-Vanderbilt’s MSCI program is continuing the University’s tradition of excellence in education and training in clinical and translational research.
-Since 2000, MSCI trainees have published over 1930 research articles since matriculation, including publications in JAMA, New England Journal of Medicine, Lancet, and Hypertension.
-Since the program’s inception in 2000, VU MSCI alumni and students have amassed $12.6M as principle investigators of K awards, $16.4M as principle investigators of R awards, and $109.4M in foundation grants.
-Of the K awardees, 33% have converted to an R award.
-Nearly 90% of MSCI alumni pursue careers in academic medicine.
-Furthermore, Vanderbilt’s MSCI program has a 95% completion rate.
+Vanderbilt’s MSCI program continues the University’s tradition of excellence in education and training in clinical and translational research.
+Since 2000, MSCI trainees have published over 8,500 research articles since matriculation, including publications in NEJM, JAMA, and Lancet.
+Since the program’s inception in 2000, VUSM MSCI alums and students have amassed $31.6M as principal investigators of individual K and K-equivalent awards, $129.9M as principal investigators of R and R-equivalent awards, and more than $109.7M in foundation grants.
+Of the K-awardees, 45.4% converted to an R-award.
+Nearly 90% of MSCI alums pursue careers in academic medicine.
+Furthermore, Vanderbilt’s MSCI program maintains a 99% completion rate.